MarcelGarus/server/blog/2020-10-09-chest-chunky.md

 ## So, how does it actually work?

-When you call `Chunky('🌮.chest')`, Chunky looks for a file named `🌮.chest` and opens it.
+When you call `dart:Chunky('🌮.chest')`, Chunky looks for a file named `🌮.chest` and opens it.

-Calling `chunky.transaction(...)`
+Calling `dart:chunky.transaction(...)`

 1. waits for all former transactions to finish and then
-2. actually starts the transaction by creating a `Transaction` and calling the callback.
+2. actually starts the transaction by creating a `dart:Transaction` and calling the callback.

-A `Transaction` buffers all the chunks accessed during that transaction – that's both the original chunk as well as the current version of the chunk.
+A `dart:Transaction` buffers all the chunks accessed during that transaction – that's both the original chunk as well as the current version of the chunk.
 Accessing chunks loads the original chunk from disk and saves a snapshot of it.
-After that, it creates a copy, wraps it into a `TransactionChunk` and then returns that.
+After that, it creates a copy, wraps it into a `dart:TransactionChunk` and then returns that.

-A `TransactionChunk` is used to track dirtiness: It contains an `isDirty` property and if any `set...` method is called, for example `setUint8(0, 42)`, the `isDirty` property is set to `true`.
+A `dart:TransactionChunk` is used to track dirtiness: It contains an `dart:isDirty` property and if any `dart:set...` method is called, for example `dart:setUint8(0, 42)`, the `dart:isDirty` property is set to `dart:true`.

 When a transaction is over, the accessed chunks are diffed with the original version.
 Here's the code snippet doing just that: